- Rate Movie[Total: 41 Average: 2.6]

 Millennium then took control over the film’s finances but Relativity remained attached to the project in a producer capacity.
 Once Relativity released Masterminds in September 2016 and the movie tanked, their finances were drained and they were no longer a functional studio.

-Millennium financed Hunter Killer for $40 million.
+The budget for Hunter Killer was $40 million and it was financed by Millennium.
 In February 2017, they took the project for sales to the European Film Market in Berlin and the China based Hishow Entertainment invested $10M into two Millennium movies — Hunter Killer and a Pablo Escobar project.
 In March 2018, Lionsgate acquired domestic rights for $4M and dated it for October 26, 2018.

 After the years long effort to get the movie into production, Hunter Killer was thrown into the marketplace with little care.
 Lionsgate invested just $7.86M into TV ads (as per iSpotTV), with a P&A spend estimated near $20M.
 Reviews were terrible, buzz was low and tracking was pointing to a small $5 – $9M opening.
 Hunter Killer opened in the shadow of Halloween and was dead on arrival with $6,653,777 — placing #5 for the weekend led by Halloween.
 It declined 47% the following frame to $3,528,129 and closed its stateside run with a terrible $15,767,460.
 Lionsgate would see returned about $8.6M after theaters take their percentage of the gross.